libretro/docs/docs/library/beetle_vb.md

 ### Directories

-The Beetle VB core's directory name is 'Mednafen VB'
+The Beetle VB core's directory name is 'Beetle VB'

 The Beetle VB core saves/loads to/from these directories.